-Venasque tourism & sightseeing
+Venasque, Vaucluse tourism & sightseeing

-Visit Venasque (Provence, France)
+Visit Venasque (Provence, France)Photo Gallery

 Venasque is a village in the centre of the Vaucluse department of Provence, to the south-east of Carpentras and east of Pernes-les-Fontaines.
 Perched high on a rocky promontory below Mont Ventoux, Venasque has far-reaching views across the Nesque valley and Vaucluse.
 The village is officially listed as one of the 'most beautiful villages in France'.

 The countryside around Venasque

 Nearby, one particular highlight in the shadow of Mont Ventoux are the Gorges de la Nesque - these scenic gorges can be seen by road from above the gorge or a footpath through the bottow of the gorges.
 You will also notice many small stone shelters called bories in the area around Venasque, and part of a wall erected in the early 18th century to defend the region against the plague epidemic that was spreading across the country from Marseille.

-Map of Venasque and places to visit
+Map of Venasque and places nearby

 Visit near Venasque with France This Way reviews